Avoid confrontation with buyers by treating their problem, not symptom

 It therefore behooves the seller to explore through questions and not to be too quick to sell.
 Just as a doctor doesn’t prescribe based on your symptoms but from his findings of what the problem is, so should the seller, when the buyer says, ‘“I want a drill”’.

 Admittedly, sometimes this approach can hit a snag when it’s a tender; where exploring could have the seller disqualified on the basis of canvassing.
 In this instance, buyers should be wary of setting themselves up for a misdiagnosis by involving sellers in crafting the tender.
-As this will rarely happen, progressive sellers research what is public knowledge, or, better still, entrench themselves into the specs creation stage of the tender by presenting themselves as advisers.
+As this will rarely happen, progressive sellers research what is public knowledge, or, better still, embed themselves into the specs creation stage of the tender by presenting themselves as advisers.

 If you would like to have your sales team sell more, we can help.
 In order for us to do so we propose a free consultation meeting or a call.
 If in agreement please complete the form below and we will get in touch after receiving your details, none of which will be public.
 Thank you.